-In 1798, after Goethe had met the 23-year-old Schelling and read an advanced copy of his latest treatise Von der Weltseele, eine Hypothese der höheren Physik zur Erklärung des allgemeinen Organismus (On the world soul, a hypothesis of the higher physics for the clarification of universal organicity), 30 he interceded on Schelling's behalf to have him appointed extraordinary professor of philosophy at the University of Jena.
-31
+In 1798, after Goethe had met the 23-year-old Schelling and read an advanced copy of his latest treatise Von der Weltseele, eine Hypothese der höheren Physik zur Erklärung des allgemeinen Organismus (On the world soul, a hypothesis of the higher physics for the clarification of universal organicity), he interceded on Schelling's behalf to have him appointed extraordinary professor of philosophy at the University of Jena.

 Fichte was not impressed.
-He sought to distinguish his own position from what he perceived to be Schelling's new turn toward realism, publishing thinly veiled criticisms of Schelling in subsequent issues of Philosophisches Journal.32 Shortly after the last of Schelling's tracts on Naturphilosophie, the Einleitung zu dem Entwurf eines Systems der Naturphilosophie (Introduction to the sketch of a system of nature philosophy),
+He sought to distinguish his own position from what he perceived to be Schelling's new turn toward realism, publishing thinly veiled criticisms of Schelling in subsequent issues of Philosophisches Journal.
+Shortly after the last of Schelling's tracts on Naturphilosophie, the Einleitung zu dem Entwurf eines Systems der Naturphilosophie (Introduction to the sketch of a system of nature philosophy), had appeared in 1799, the rift between Fichte and Schelling had risen fully to the surface.
+The two began quarreling about a philosophical journal they'd been planning to co-edit.
+Soon after, Fichte was forced to leave Jena due to the charge of atheism.
+Over the next few years, Fichte became increasingly dismissive of Schelling's philosophical project, condescendingly writing to Schelling in 1801 that if only he would consider his own science of knowledge more deeply "[he] would in time enough correct [his] mistakes."
+By the fall of 1801, Schelling had decided to start the Kritisches Journal der Philosophie (The Critical Journal of Philosophy) with Hegel instead of Fichte as co-editor, cementing their personal and

-27 Glenn Magee, Hegel and the Hermetic Tradition, 81.

-29 Schelling, Ideas for a Philosophy of Nature.
+&lt;sup>29 Schelling, Ideas for a Philosophy of Nature.
 Trans.
 Errol E. Harris and Peter Heath, 41.

-30 Selections of which have recently been translated into English by Iain Hamilton Grant in Collapse: Philosophical Research and Development, Vol. VI (Falmouth: Urbanomic, 2010), 58-95.
+&lt;sup>30 Selections of which have recently been translated into English by Iain Hamilton Grant in Collapse: Philosophical Research and Development, Vol. VI (Falmouth: Urbanomic, 2010), 58-95.

-32 Beiser, German Idealism, 479.
+Beiser, German Idealism, 479.